-The Green Homes Grant is a £2 billion government-funded voucher scheme designed to help with the installation of energy efficiency measures on homes in England to reduce energy bills and carbon emissions.
+The Green Homes Grant was a £2 billion government-funded voucher scheme designed to help with the installation of energy efficiency measures on homes in England to reduce energy bills and carbon emissions.

-The voucher of up to £5,000 will cover at least two thirds of the cost of some energy-saving home improvements.
-Some homeowners on qualifying benefits can get a voucher for up to £10,000 towards the cost of these home improvements.
+The voucher of up to £5,000 covered at least two thirds of the cost of some energy-saving home improvements.
+Some homeowners on qualifying benefits could get a voucher for up to £10,000 towards the cost of these home improvements.

-Low carbon heating including Air Source Heat Pumps, Ground/Water Source Heat Pumps, Solar Thermal and Biomass Boilers are included in the Green Homes Grant scheme as primary measures.
-To be eligible for a voucher, the low carbon heating must be installed by an MCS certified Contractor who is also TrustMark approved.
+Low carbon heating including air source heat pumps, ground/water source heat pumps, solar thermal and biomass boilers were included in the Green Homes Grant scheme as primary measures.
+To be eligible for a voucher, the low carbon heating must have been installed by an MCS certified contractor who was also TrustMark approved.

-The scheme launched on 30 September 2020 and closes at the end of March 2021.
+The scheme closed at the end of March 2021.

-The Renewable Heat Incentive (RHI) is a government backed financial incentive scheme designed to encourage UK homes to swap to renewable heating systems.
-Under the RHI, heat pump system owners are rewarded for the renewable heat they generate over a seven year period.
+The Domestic Renewable Heat Incentive (DRHI) was a government-backed financial incentive scheme designed to encourage UK homes to swap to renewable heating systems.
+Under the RHI, heat pump system owners were rewarded for the renewable heat they generate over a seven-year period.